FarhanMRahman/TextWizard/README.md

 -Analyzer panel has some word analyzing features, such as:

-  -Total word count
+  1.Total word count

-  -Word length percentages (e.g. Percentage of 1-letter words, 2-letter-words,...)
+  2.Word length percentages (e.g. Percentage of 1-letter words, 2-letter-words,...)

-  -Average length of words
+  3.Average length of words

-  -Number of occurences of a specific word in the file
+  4.Number of occurences of a specific word in the file

 -Added a menubar which has functionality of opening, saving, exiting and making a new file